 El Moore Lodge

-The El Moore Lodge is seated in the historic Cass Corridor of Midtown Detroit, a renovation of the historical 1898 El Moore building.
+The El Moore Lodge (book now) is seated in the historic Cass Corridor of Midtown Detroit, a renovation of the historical 1898 El Moore building.
 Having opened in January 2016, the hotel is comprised of several apartments and 11 hotel rooms.
 In the common parlor area, residents and guests can meet over free coffee and breakfast in the morning.

 The building also promoted sustainable urban living with solar panels, holding tanks for rainwater, and insulated walls to eliminate drafts.